 3. Travel Europe for less

 A European tour is a must for every serious traveler, and fall is an excellent time to go.
 Imagine Oktoberfest in Munich or hiking on the Swiss Bernese Overland Trails.
-How about enjoying the crowd-free museums, cafes and boulevards of Madrid, Paris and Rome?
+How about enjoying the crowd-free museums, cafes and boulevards of Amsterdam, Paris and Rome?
 Start saving by flying into a less expensive airport such as Ireland’s Dublin Airport, which can cost as little as $500 round-trip.
 Travelers with flexible schedules can take advantage of online-only ticket sales by signing up for email alerts from airlines and travel websites such as AirfareWatchdog and Kayak.

 On the ground, rail passes offer a great bargain on train travel through multiple countries as well as reduced (and sometimes free) rates on ferries, cruises and hotels.
 Prices on lodging will be lower than in summer, and you’ll find bargains on everything from private homes on Airbnb to high-end hotels on lastminute.com.
 However, be sure to check COVID-19 entry and exit protocols for each country you plan to visit, as rules are different throughout the European Union and the United Kingdom.